 Black Country Women is 68pp full colour A4 magazine.
 Working with Mutlistory and Photographer Martin Parr, Surely art directed and designed the magazine to present Martins photos in a style and format of weekly Women's magazines.
 Writers Emma Purshouse and Margaret Drabble wrote articles and stories based on conversations with women of the Black Country.
-Aesthetically, we playfully, but respectfully nodded to the colours and design approaches of these popular magazines to present unique content, in a manner that worked for both the audience that inspired it as well as the contemporary photography collectors.
+Aesthetically, playfully, but respectfully the design nodded to the colours and approaches of these popular magazines to present unique content, in a manner that worked for both the audience that inspired it as well as the contemporary photography collectors.

 A limited run of special editions were produced with heavyweight gloss varnish covers, sealed in a printed sleeve, and signed by Martin Parr and Margaret Drabble.